apache/sedona/docs/community/develop.md

 ### IDE

 We recommend Intellij IDEA with Scala plugin installed.
-Please make sure that the IDE has JDK 1.8 set as project default.

 ### Import the project